Sega Group – UK Tax Strategy

 Sega manages a variety of tax risks given its size and complexity, including compliance and reporting risk, operational risk and monitoring changes in tax landscape.
 Our internal control and risk management framework helps us manage these risks appropriately.

-The CFO (or an equivalent) owns and approves all tax policies and reports to the respective UK Boards, and the day to day responsibilities for UK taxes are handled by the Finance Director with assistance from the UK Financial Controller.
+The CFO (or an equivalent) owns and approves all tax policies and reports to the respective UK Boards, and the day-to-day responsibilities for UK taxes are handled by the Group Finance Director with assistance from the UK Finance Director.
 All tax decisions are made at the appropriate level.

 Sega employees are required to comply with all laws and regulations wherever we do business and this applies to all UK companies.